-Not classical or formal logic, which is fundamentally reductionist as simply being the putting into form and the recognition of forms of saids.
+Not classical or formal logic, which is fundamentally reductionist since it is simply the putting into form and the recognition of forms of saids.
 It is a matter of finding a logic as a work of thought such that it will be able to make saying return.